Thank you to National Council of Nonprofits for Sharing:

 - A-Z Volunteer Management Resources (Energize, Inc.)

-The Bureau of Labor Statistics publishes an annual report sharing data on the number and demographics of Americans volunteering in their communities.
+The Bureau of Labor Statistics used to publish an annual report sharing data on the number and demographics of Americans volunteering in their communities.
 The Corporation for National & Community Service also publishes an annual report: Volunteering in America.
-The economic impact of volunteer time is calculated annually (Hands-On Network).
 The value of volunteer time is calculated hourly and by state each year (Independent Sector).

 Tools for Managing Volunteers